riscvarchive/riscv-old-gcc/gcc-4.6.1/gcc/config/riscv/riscv.md

 ;; are as for "type" (see below) but there are also the following ;; move-specific values:
 ;;
-;; constN	move an N-constraint integer into a MIPS16 register ;; sll0		"sll DEST,SRC,0", which on 64-bit targets is guaranteed ;;		to produce a sign-extended DEST, even if SRC is not ;;		properly sign-extended
-;; ext_ins	EXT, DEXT, INS or DINS instruction
 ;; andi		a single ANDI instruction
 ;; shift_shift	a shift left followed by a shift right ;;